 When we say that Internet helps us to connect we also implicitly refer to the fact that some of our devices can be connected and transfer data among themselves.
 Primarily, we are thinking about computers, mobile phones, tablets, e-readers.
 But what if every device we use on a daily basis, such as transportation vehicles, home appliances, clothes, city infrastructure, medical and healthcare devices, can connect via the global network to a remote center or to other device?
 This gives the term ‘connected’ a different, broader meaning.

-This is the general idea behind the Internet of Things (IoT), a network of physical objects or ‘things’ connected via electronics, software, and sensors to exchange data with manufacturers, operators or other connected device.
+This is the general idea behind the IoT, a network of physical objects or ‘things’ connected via electronics, software, and sensors to exchange data with manufacturers, operators, or other connected device.
 The main objective is to achieve greater value or service.
 IoT devices use the present Internet structure, not a separate/different Internet.

 Public and private initiatives

-Governments have started to become more and more aware of the opportunities brought by the Internet of Things, and they are launching various types of initiatives in this area.
+Governments are also becoming more and more aware of the opportunities brought by the IoT, and they are launching various types of initiatives in this area.
 The European Union, for example, has initiated the Horizon 2010 Work Programme 2016 -2017: Internet of Things Large Scale Pilots for testing and deployment, a funding programme aimed to encourage the take up of IoT in Europe.
-In the US, the National Telecommunications and Information Administration is looking into reviewing the Internet of Things technological and policy landscape, and intends to issue a green paper that would identify key issues impacting deployment of IoT technologies, highlight potential benefits and challenges, and identify possible roles for the federal government in fostering the advancement of IoT technologies in partnership with the private sector.
-The Chinese government, on the other hand, has created the Chengdu Internet of Things Technology Institute, through which it funds research in various IoT related areas.
+In the USA, the Department of Commerce has issued a Green Paper on Fostering the Advancement of the Internet of Things, and is exploring a potential role (and related benefits and challenges) for the government in supporting the evolution of the IoT field.
+The Chinese government, on the other hand, has created the Chengdu Internet of Things Technology Institute, through which it funds research in various IoT-related areas.